mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-02-why-i-love-dotfiles.md

 it so I wanted to try and put into words what's so enjoyable about it.

-I've you've haven't come across the concept of dotfiles before it's simply the act of putting your personal computer's configuration into version control -- usually with a bit of automation to help you setup your system from scratch.
+If you haven't come across the concept of dotfiles before it's simply the act of putting your personal computer's configuration into version control -- usually with a bit of automation to help you setup your system from scratch.